The History of the Mill

 Sam Grabham blacksmith at Cowbridge 1911 to 1969.

 In 1937 the ownership of the Mill passed from Mrs Phillips (widow of Henry) to Eva Huxtable (wife of Frank, a carpenter).
 She took out a mortgage for £850.
 The tenant miller was Mr Ken Grabham (pictured right).
 In 1959 Eve, by then a widow, passed the ownership to her son Dudley Huxtable, who was the garage propietor.

 The Mill Wheel

 Our progress so far.

 My wife and I purchased the site at auction in May 1995 as we wanted to live in this beautiful part of Somerset.
-We also wanted to restore the mill to a working museum (not a commercial mill).
+We also wanted to restore the mill to a working mill (not a commercial mill).

 We started renovating the house before my retirement in 2002.
 The majority of work was done prior to moving in, in November 2004.
 Since then we have finished the house, renovated the former village petrol garage, constructed a new garden and leat walls, installed drainage and access ramps, built the porch, the new forge and workshop.

 Our first task in the mill was to remove the 30 to 40 cubic metres of compacted sawdust from the basement, which enabled us to access the area.
 We have reroofed the mill and inserted new beams.
 With much valued help from friends from High Wycombe, we have removed all the collapsed floors and rebuilt them at the original levels using the old beams as vertical supports.

 We are now able to generate a small amount of electricity from the wheel.
-There is a collection of heavy, cast iron, belt driven machinery which is gradually being restored and connected to the wheel to create a working museum for all to enjoy.
+There is a collection of heavy, cast iron, belt driven machinery which is gradually being restored and connected to the wheel to create a working mill for all to enjoy.

 During 2010/11 the forge building was demolished and rebuilt to form the new forge, workshop and loft area.
 This building is used to house the many artefacts which for many years were squashed into the outbuilding and mill.
 Local blacksmith, Mr Jim Horrobin, is now producing his goods from the Cowbridge Forge and passing on his craft for others to follow.